What's The Difference Between A Reptile And An Amphibian

 Ecological Roles

 Both amphibians and reptiles play important roles in their respective ecosystems.
-Amphibians are often indicators of environmental health, as their permeable skin makes them particularly sensitive to pollution and habitat degradation.
+Now, amphibians are often indicators of environmental health, as their permeable skin makes them particularly sensitive to pollution and habitat degradation.
 They also serve as important links in food webs, consuming insects and other invertebrates and serving as prey for larger animals.

 Trends and Latest Developments